Narasimha1997/tilck/README.md

 An attempt to re-write and/or replace the Linux kernel.
 Tilck is a completely different kernel that has a *partial* compatibility with Linux just in order to take advantage of the programs (and toolchains) already written for it.
-Also, that allows to validate its correctness: if a program works correctly on Linux, it must work the same way on Tilck as well (except for not-implemented features).
+Also, that helps a lot to validate its correctness: if a program works correctly on Linux, it must work the same way on Tilck as well (except for not-implemented features).
 **But**, having a fair amount of Linux programs working on it, is just a starting
 point: after that, Tilck will evolve in a different way and it will have its own